Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 # Welcome to hippogang's ex vivo world!
 ## Here, we will quickly run a docker container and get going with parcellating ex vivo 7 Tesla T2w & flash MRI of human brain hemisphere.
-We will use our favourite nnUNet!
+We will use our favourite nnU-Net!

 #### Author: Pulkit Khandelwal
 ##### Version bare-bones: `docker_hippogang_exvivo_segm:v1.1.0`